‘I can’t believe it’s happened, really’: Joe Wicks — The Big Interview

-As we start to wrap up, I’m still wondering about the unceasing demands of keeping so many millions of social media followers satisfied on an hourly basis.
-It must be never-ending.
-I ask Joe about other de-stressing techniques, like yoga.
+The unceasing demands of keeping so many millions of social media followers satisfied on an hourly basis must be never-ending.
+So, how does The Body Coach de-stress?

 ‘I started doing Vinyasa Flow.
 I love the physicality of it but when they go spiritual, some of these yoga teachers are really into their spirituality.
 I feel like they are always saying, “let go of your stress and anxiety and your troubles”.

 But I’m really not troubled, I’m fine, I’m really happy.
 I’ve got a lovely girlfriend, I’m actually really, really happy.’